mojohaus/versions/README.md

 You should of course describe only a single issue in a single ticket and not mixing up several things into a single issue.

-Please always check your issue with the latest Plugin and tha latest Maven version.
+Please always check your issue with the latest Plugin and the latest Maven version.

 ### Creating a Pull Request

-Before you start working on more complicated change, new feature it is good practice to create an issue in the [ticket system](https://github.com/mojohaus/versions-maven-plugin/issues) or send an emil to [development list](https://www.mojohaus.org/versions-maven-plugin/mailing-lists.html) and describe what the problem is or what kind of feature you would like to add.
+Before you start working on more complicated change, new feature it is good practice to create an issue in the [ticket system](https://github.com/mojohaus/versions-maven-plugin/issues) or send an email to [development list](https://www.mojohaus.org/versions-maven-plugin/mailing-lists.html) and describe what the problem is or what kind of feature you would like to add.
 Wait a few days for feedback from other contributors.
 Afterwards you can create an appropriate pull request.